PTSD: National Center for PTSD

 Boston University School of Medicine

-Dr. Street is the Acting Director of the Women's Health Sciences Division of the National Center for PTSD, which focuses on the special issues of women and PTSD, including pioneering research on the psychological impact of military service on women Veterans.
+Dr. Street is the Deputy Director of the Women's Health Sciences Division of the National Center for PTSD, which focuses on the special issues of women and PTSD, including pioneering research on the psychological impact of military service on women Veterans.
 She is also an Associate Professor in the Department of Psychiatry at Boston University School of Medicine.

 Dr. Street has an active program of research investigating negative health outcomes associated with interpersonal trauma, including sexual harassment, sexual assault and intimate partner violence in Veteran and civilian populations.
 A secondary research interest involves examining gender differences in traumatic stress exposure and stress-related disorders, with a focus on deployment stressors.